 In 2016, Dr Harvey was awarded the Australian and New Zealand Association Advancement of Science (ANZAAS) Medal for the, “the teaching of science throughout Australia and New Zealand and contributions to science which lie beyond normal professional activities.”

 In 2017, he was made a Member (AM) in the General Division of the Order of Australia, “for significant service to community health and the pharmaceutical industry through roles in developing guidelines for the ethical use of antibiotics.

 In 2019, Dr Harvey became President of Friends of Science in Medicine, taking over the role from Emeritus Professor John Dwyer.

 In 2020, Dr Harvey resigned as the Choice representative of the Therapeutic Goods Advertising Consultative Committee (TGACC) because of the TGA’s longstanding, ineffectual and token enforcement of complementary medicines violations.

-In 2021, Dr Harvey’s appointment at Monash University will not be renewed (like many others) due to the financial crisis caused by COVID-19 and lack of government support.
-In addition, a new Head of School has decided that his area of expertise no longer fits with the direction of the School of Public Health and Preventative Medicine.
+In 2021, Dr Harvey’s appointment at Monash University was not renewed, in part (like many others) due to the financial crisis caused by COVID-19 and lack of government support for universities.
+In addition, a new Head of School had decided that his area of expertise no longer fitted with the direction of the School of Public Health and Preventative Medicine.